Five Reasons to Start a 401(k) Plan

 These five simple reasons are why your organization should take action against this crisis:

-1. Now is the time.
-Thanks to the SECURE Act, we believe it has never been a better time to start a 401(k) plan.
-Beginning in 2021, employers with 100 or fewer employees are offered substantial tax CREDITS to start a plan.
+- Now is the time.
+Thanks to the SECURE Act 2.0 of 2022, it has never been a better time to start a 401(k) plan.
+Beginning in 2023, employers with 100 or fewer employees are offered enhanced tax CREDITS to start a plan.
 Tax credits are NOT deductions, they reduce your business’s tax liability dollar- for –dollar!
-Over a three year period, for qualifying employers, that is a maximum credit of $16,5002.
+Over a three year period, for qualifying employers, that is a potential credit of $16,500² plus available credits for certain employer contributions.
+And depending on the state, mandates may require employers to offer a retirement plan.

 OUR COMMITMENT